For 10 years, our shop in this little white house in Leesburg, VA was THE place to be on Thanksgiving night.

 I can’t wait!

-We also bought some snowflake ornaments for the kids to decorate with Unicorn Spit, the non-toxic rainbow gel stain and glaze we carry at All Things New Again.
-They are old pros at using this creative juice after the project we did last summer.
+We also bought some snowflake ornaments for the kids to decorate with Unicorn Spit, the non-toxic rainbow gel stain and glaze we sell at All Things New Again and here in our online store.
+The kids are old pros at using this creative juice after the project we did last summer.
 I know they will make beautiful snowflake ornaments to take home and hang on their own trees.

 And when they are all grown up, I hope they unpack their snowflake ornaments after Thanksgiving dinner and say, “We always had a lot of fun at Grandma and Pop’s house!”